muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 - `/home/jovyan/work`: the Jupyter image has a non-root user called `jovyan`.
 The default working directory for this user is the one just listed.
 - `:z`: extends the permissions of the `jovyan` user onto the directory that it has been mounted on.
 Without this, you'll be unable to make any changes on the host file system from a user within the container.

+Now when you start Jupyter, you will begin in the container's `jovyan` user's home directory, but if you navigate into `work`, you should see your own directory where you mounted this container.

+Note that your system may ask you whether to give Docker permission to write to your file system–you should say yes.

-I recommend that you `cd` (change directory) into the directory where you'll be doing your analysis and then run this command.
+Finally, I recommend that you `cd` (change directory) into the directory where you'll be doing your analysis and then run this command.
 You can always substitute `$(pwd)` for any valid path on the host file system.

 ## Installing Libraries at Runtime

 In order to install additional libraries at runtime, we could use Jupyter's functionality for executing shell code by prefixing commands with `!`, but I prefer to do everything directly in a terminal.
 Fortunately getting a terminal on a running container is relatively straightforward.

-After obtaining the name of the container with `docker container ls`, you can use the following command to open a terminal in the container:
+After obtaining the name of the container with `docker container list`, you can use the following command to open a terminal in the container:

 ~~~{bash}
 docker exec -it <container_name> /bin/bash